ljvmiranda921/ljvmiranda921.github.io/life/_posts/2019-10-15-on-craftsmanship.md

 by the school&mdash; one of which is making soba noodles.

-I didn't expect much from spending the weekend making soba noodles, *how life transforming could it be?* So we entered the function hall and there are around six tables laid out with some utensils already set up.
+I didn't expect much from spending the weekend making soba noodles, *how life transforming could it be?* So I entered the function hall and saw around six tables laid out with some utensils already set up.
 In front, of course, are the welcoming faces of the Japanese cultural group.
 With them, I presume, are the soba chefs.
 I could tell because they have these aprons around them and a